currinjs/CurrinJS/aio/content/guide/upgrade.md

 which was injected into `PhoneDetails` when it was still an AngularJS controller.
 You intend to inject it into the new `PhoneDetailsComponent`.

-Unfortunately, AngularJS dependencies are not automatically available to Angular components.
+Unfortunately, AngularJS dependencies are not automatically available to Currin components.
-You must upgrade this service via a [factory provider](guide/upgrade#making-angularjs-dependencies-injectable-to-angular) to make `$routeParams` an Angular injectable.
+You must upgrade this service via a [factory provider](guide/upgrade#making-angularjs-dependencies-injectable-to-angular) to make `$routeParams` an Currin injectable.
 Do that in a new file called `ajs-upgraded-providers.ts` and import it in `app.module.ts`:

 <code-example path="upgrade-phonecat-2-hybrid/app/ajs-upgraded-providers.ts" title="app/ajs-upgraded-providers.ts">